-The TMDL document identifies the bacteria loading capacity for the Palmer River Basin on pages 23 and 24.
-MA DEP chose to express the loading capacities in terms of concentrations set equal to the criteria in Massachusetts' Water Quality Standards for several reasons.
-First, MA DEP believes that expressing a loading capacity for bacteria in terms of concentrations set equal to the Commonwealth adopted criteria provides a very clear and understandable expression of water quality goals to the public and to groups that conduct water quality monitoring in the Palmer River Basin.
+The TMDL documents identify the bacteria loading capacity for the water body segments.
+MA DEP chose to express the loading capacities in terms of concentrations set equal to or less than the water quality standards for several reasons.
+First, MA DEP believes that expressing a loading capacity for bacteria in terms of concentrations set equal to the Commonwealth's adopted criteria provides a very clear and understandable expression of water quality goals to the public and to groups that conduct water quality monitoring.
 MA DEP believes that expressing the loading capacity for bacteria in terms of loadings (e.g., numbers of organisms per day) would be difficult for the public to interpret and understand because the "allowable" loading number would be very large (i.e. billions of organisms per day).
 Additionally, the number would vary according to flow rate since the loading capacity is dependent on stream flow rates which are constantly changing.
-Also, to ensure attainment with Water Quality Standards throughout the water body MA DEP believes the goals of the TMDL should be clear that bacteria sources should not exceed the criteria at the point of discharge.
+Also, to ensure attainment with water quality standards throughout the water body MA DEP believes the goals of the TMDLs should be clear that bacteria sources should not exceed the criteria at the point of discharge.
 Loading numbers calculated on a daily basis would not ensure compliance with water quality standards throughout the day since it is conceivable that a large number of bacteria could be discharged during a brief period (e.g., few hours) resulting in temporary exceedences of the criteria, but meeting the daily load.

-EPA concludes that loading capacities expressed in the TMDL document are set at levels that would result in attainment with water quality standards since they are set directly equal to the fecal coliform criteria in the water quality standards.
+EPA concludes that loading capacities expressed in the TMDL documents are set at levels that would result in attainment of water quality standards since they are set directly equal to or less than the water quality standards.
 EPA believes that the approach and rationale used by MA DEP to express the loading capacities as concentrations is reasonable and consistent with 40 C.F.R.
 130.2(i) which allows for TMDLs to be expressed as either mass per time, toxicity, or other appropriate measure.